sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'To turn your Sentinel Core into a full fledged AI home server, you will need to pair it with a few more components'
+            text: 'To turn your Sentinel Core into a full fledged AI home server, you will need to pair it with a few more components.'
+    type: long_content
+    enabled: true
+    lead_title: 'Select your hardware'
+    section_id: hardware
   -
-        type: heading
-        attrs:
-          level: 4
+    id: m6c355ee
+    title: 'Selecting your AI workhorse'
     content:
-          -
-            type: text
-            text: GPU
       -
         type: paragraph
         content: